Make sure that you have read this page first.

 There is just no logic to the claim that we tampered with the list.
 What purpose would it have to make the circle bold?
 Why would Inge have placed a colon after Huis – (to make it Huis:)?
 In fact, why would Inge talk of the place where she would be killed on surprise, of the “House” (“Huis” in English can also mean “Home”).

-Then this: Elsdon says that it was 4:00 originally.
-He does not mention anything about adding the zero but in the end 4:00 was changed to 06:00.
+Then this complete lack of logic: Elsdon says that it was 4:00 originally.
+He does not mention anything about adding the zero but in the end he says 4:00 was changed to 06:00.
 What would have been the easier thing to do here?
 Add a one in front of the 4 to make it 14:00 or to put a zero in front and to then scribble over the 6?

 Conveniently, Elsdon says that Inge would not have seen Marius at 6 in the morning.
 But what makes “4:00” afternoon and not morning?
 He keeps on turning things the way he need them to be.